ELELAB/PDBminer/README.md

 * deposition_date: Timing of file placement in PDB or model generation in the Alphafold Database.
 * experimental_method: By which the PDB was generated.
 For AlphaFold model "predicted" is used.
 * resolution: Estimation of PDB quality (for X-ray structures).
+* r-free: the r-free value for the structure.
 * PDBREDOdb: A YES/NO column if the structure is available in the PDB-REDO database.
-* PDBREDOdb_rfree: Two floats seperated by ";" e.g., 0.185;0.164 indicating the original r-free and the r-free of the PDB-REDO refined structure.
+* PDBREDOdb_rfree: The r-free of the PDB-REDO refined structure.
 * complex_protein: A column defining if a complex or fusion is present in the PDB file.
 * complex_protein_details: Details regarding the protein complex indicating the Uniprot ID of the other protein and the chains.
 * complex_nucleotide: Binary, indicates if the protein is bound to a nucleotide string such as DNA.